Logo

 Common questions about Nako Lake and Village

-Nako is a small Buddhist village in the Hangrang valley, in the Pooh sub division of Kinnaur district, Himachal Pradesh.
-It sits on the old Hindustan Tibet road (NH 5) at around 3,660 metres, roughly 115 km from Reckong Peo and about 65 km before Tabo if you are heading into Spiti.
+Nako is the highest village in the Hangrang Valley, in the Pooh sub division of Kinnaur district, Himachal Pradesh.
+It sits on the old Hindustan Tibet road (NH 5) at around 3,662 metres, roughly 115 km from Reckong Peo and about 65 km before Tabo if you are heading into Spiti.

 Related guides